 Receiving international acclaim for his “wide-ranging genius” (Culture Today), Alexander Frey’s unique career literally defines the word “virtuoso”.
-The immense breadth of his accomplishments and activities in so many musical genres has resulted in many unique-and, in many cases, historic-achievements, leading the The Prague Post to observe that “Alexander Frey has had an enormous impact on Europe’s music scene over the past 15 years.
+The immense breadth of his accomplishments and activities in so many musical genres has resulted in many unique-and, in numerous cases, historic-achievements, leading the The Prague Post to observe that “Alexander Frey has had an enormous impact on Europe’s music scene over the past 15 years.
 Frey has managed to successfully straddle the line between ‘classical’ and ‘popular’ music (arguably a faulty demarcation).
 He is as at home with Mahler symphonies (which he can conduct from memory) as he is with Bernstein’s West Side Story”.
 His highly acclaimed performances as conductor, organist, pianist, harpsichordist and recording artist have taken him all over the globe with appearances in the music capitals of Europe, North and South America, Asia and Africa.
 In 2005, he became a Billboard Classical Music Chart@ Top 10 Artist as both conductor and pianist, and he performs every year with symphony orchestras and as soloist throughout the world.
 Frey is in great demand as one of the world’s most versatile conductors, and enjoys great success in the concert hall and opera house, and in the music of Hollywood and Broadway.
 Leonard Bernstein once referred to him as “a wonderful spirit”.